Top Four Movies That Will Change You Forever

 What the story is about

-It’s a story about the life of a boy and how he struggled through adolescence, being an emotional support of his single mom and dealing with his step father’s abuse.
+It’s a story about the life of a boy and how he struggled through adolescence, giving emotional support of his single mom, and dealing with his stepfather’s abuse.

 Women as wallpapers